Healing from Shame: Restoring Identity Through Faith and Therapy

 What Is the Toxic Shame Cycle?

 The toxic shame cycle keeps people stuck in patterns they don’t fully understand.
+Understanding the cycle is important, but awareness alone does not heal shame.
+Healing requires restoring identity.
 It often looks like this:

 1. A trigger activates an old wound